PlumpMath/coroutine-35/README.md

 ### Acknowledge

-This coroutine implementation is not stable enough for products.
+This coroutine implementation is not stable enough for production.

+DO NOT use the coroutine across `fork` or `pthread`, unless you are sure that multi-process of multi-thread will not use the coroutine synchronously.

 ### Compatibility

 * Linux - both 32bit and 64bit

-* FreeBSD - 64bit, have not been tested on the 32bit platform
+* FreeBSD - 64bit, have not been tested on 32bit platform

 * Mac OS X - have not been tested

-* Windows - not compatible currently
+* Windows - 32bit, have not been testd on 64bit platform (with tdm-gcc)

 ### Status